qgis/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

   .. tip:: **Feature selection bounds vertex tool**

-    Vertices can be selected accross different features (or layers).
+    Vertices can be selected across different features (or layers).
     If you are looking for vertices of a specific feature in a crowded place, first select that feature.
 Then draw the rectangle or polygon selector with the vertex tool around the vertices: only the selected feature's